eamoeco/slate/source/index.html.md

  transactions | The transaction data

-## Packages historical transactions by Shipment Id
+## Packages historical transactions by shipment ID

 GET /api/device/search

+Return a specific package by shipment ID

 > Example of a request: